chezou/julia-100-exercises/README.md

 This is Julia version of [100 numpy exercises](http://www.loria.fr/~rougier/teaching/numpy.100/)

-Latest virsion of 100 numpy excercises are available at [this repository](https://github.com/rougier/numpy-100).
+Latest version of 100 numpy excercises are available at [this repository](https://github.com/rougier/numpy-100).

 You can see executed results [here](http://nbviewer.ipython.org/github/chezou/julia-100-exercises/blob/master/julia-100-exercises.ipynb)